 Section 4255—Accessing GTAS New User Registration

-The term “new user” refers to an individual who does not currently have an identity (Single Sign On user ID and password, or SSO account) established to access Treasury applications via the ITIM provisioning services.
-To create an identity (Single Sign On user ID and password), access the Fiscal Service Self-Enrollment page at https://reg.fms.treas.gov/selfenroll/register.
+The term “new user” refers to an individual who does not currently have an identity (Single Sign On user ID and password, or SSO account) established to access Treasury applications via the ISIM provisioning services.
+To create an identity (Single Sign On user ID and password), access the Fiscal Service Self-Enrollment page.
 When the page opens, enter information in all required fields (denoted with an asterisk) and proceed with the instructions.
 Access to the GTAS application requires a government email address.
 Email addresses will be reviewed on an ongoing basis.
 Once application is complete, it could take up to 14 days for your process to complete.
 Your supervisor has seven days to approve the request, after which the Treasury Support Center has another seven days to complete its approval.
-If your supervisor does not approve the request within the seven-day timeframe designated for supervisor approval, the request will fail, and you will need to resubmit it.
-Should you encounter any issues with the request, please contact the Treasury Support Center at (877) 440-9476 or via email at GTAS@stls.frb.org.
+If your supervisor does not approve the request within the seven-day time frame designated for supervisor approval, the request will fail, and you will need to resubmit it.
+Should you encounter any issues with the request, please contact the Treasury Support Center at (877) 440-9476 or via email at firstname.lastname@example.org.

 Section 4260—Instructions for Reporting Year-end Closing Data in GTAS